How to Make Sure Leads Are Only Enrolled in One Workflow in HubSpot

 Then you can lay out all of your lead nurturing emails with delays and if/then statements (see screenshot).

 As a final step, you’ll uncheck the lead nurturing box because they completed the workflow.
 We usually put a four to five day delay here before the checkbox so that the person isn’t immediately enrolled in another workflow if he or she takes another action right away.
-Again, if you have multiple branches here at the end, you’ll want to include this step on every branch.
+Again, if you have multiple branches here at the end, you’ll want to include this step on every branch or use the "Go to other action."

 There are a couple of really important caveats here for the system to work: